Arthur A. Collins: Early life and education

 Collins became friends with fellow amateur radio "hams", including John Reinartz, who shared a special interest in radio wave propagation.
 Within the radio spectrum only longer waves were thought to be refracted by the atmosphere ("skip"), allowing long-distance communication at night, but not so the shorter wavelength relegated to amateurs.
 Reinartz and Collins discovered that such "skip" did occur in the 20-meter range and during the daytime, which allowed long-distance communication with this type of equipment.
 When Reinartz became the ship's radio operator on the National Geographic-sponsored MacMillan Arctic expedition in 1925 only he and Collins were able to maintain reliable communication, unlike the U.S. Navy using longer wavelengths.
 Collins gained national recognition.

-Formal Education

-Arthur Collins graduated from high school in Cedar Rapids and attended college at Amherst in Massachusetts, but returned at the end of his freshman year.
+Arthur Collins graduated from high school in Cedar Rapids and attended Amherst college in Massachusetts, but returned at the end of his freshman year.
 He never obtained a degree, but rather took courses at the University of Iowa and at Coe College in Cedar Rapids.
+He is known to have traveled in the late 1930s to Iowa State College to visit John V. Atanasoff, the acknowledged inventor of the first digital computer, although unfortunately, no records exist of their discussions.

-His own studies, and research done during the early years of his own company, typically outpaced advances in electronics coursework in academia.
+Collins own studies, and research done during the early years of his own company, typically outpaced advances in electronics coursework in academia.
 Yet he valued higher education, promoting programs for his employees to further their education, and even establishing courses with in-house instructors at Collins Radio.